 (Cámara Izquierdo 2006) or (Cámara 2006)

-In references, authors’ first names (not initials) should be used.
+In the References list, authors’ full first names (not initials) must be used.
 All author names should be written out no matter how many authors.
 Second, third, etc. entries by the same author(s) should be denoted by a triple em-dash rather than repeating the author’s name.
 Entries by the same author should be arranged chronologically from earliest to latest.
-Article and chapter titles should be in sentence case, not enclosed in quote marks.
-Book and journal titles should be in title case and italicized.
-Access dates should not be used unless publication dates are unavailable.
+Article and chapter titles should be in sentence case, not enclosed in quotation marks.
+Book and journal titles, and working paper and report titles, should be in title case and italicized (do not italicize the name of the organization that produced the working paper or report).
+“Accessed at:” URL should be provided at the end of the entry i) for all working papers and reports, or ii) when page numbers are unavailable.
+When listing online books and e-books in the References list, state the type of non-print format (e.g., Kindle edition, PDF e-book, etc.) as the last part of the entry, and include the “Accessed at:” URL (or, if available, DOI).
+English translation of non-English titles is encouraged.
 Examples:

 Brennan, David, David Kristjanson-Gural, Catherine P. Mulder, and Erik K. Olsen.
 2017.
 Routledge Handbook of Marxian Economics.
 New York: Routledge.